rava-dosa/beautiful-jekyll/_posts/2019-02-21-The-it-flowers.md

 Freedom flowers were an outcast,
 In the group of 'it' flower,
-The 'it' flowers, the wanted to be adored,
+The 'it' flowers, they wanted to be adored,
 They wanted to be "the" jewellery.

 Loneliness started getting freedom flowers,